mittz/dapr-samples/statestore/redis-dapr/README.md

 While in this sample we used the default yaml files, usually a developer would modify them or create custom yaml definitions depending on the application and scenario.

-## Step 4 - Post Messages to your Service
+# Post Messages to your Service

 Now that Dapr and our Go app (goapp) are running, let's POST messages against it, using different tools. **Note**: here we're POSTing against port 3500 - if you used a different port, be sure to update your URL accordingly.